 - 1. Suppliers delivering the product or setting up the equipment at the site must be part of the safe work practice. - 2.
 "Lifting lugs" provided on tanks are not to be used.
 Slings are to be wrapped around the shell of the tank. - 3.
 Tank valves shall be closed, and regulators shall be removed from the tank prior to any movement of the tank. - 4.
 Crane hooks shall be equipped with a "safety latch". - 5.
 All trucks, cranes or equipment used to handle propane tanks must be equipped with a fire extinguisher appropriate for the size and type of tank being handled. - 6.
 Except in an emergency, any movement or repositioning of tanks shall be performed by a competent worker. - 7.
-Tanks are not to be heated to increase flow. - 8.
 When in use, propane bottles are to be securely held in an upright position.
 Specifically, the 100 lb propane tanks shall be secured to prevent the possibility of the tank falling over.
-If there are 3 or more 100 lb tanks, strap the tanks together with web type tie down to ensure that they will be secure. - 9.
-Tanks are not to be hooked up and used without proper regulators and should only be done so by a qualified trained technician. - 10.
-All tanks are to be left outside the home being constructed a minimum of 3m (10 feet) from the home or any adjacent structure. - 11.
+If there are 3 or more 100 lb tanks, strap the tanks together with web type tie down to ensure that they will be secure. - 8.
+Tanks are not to be hooked up and used without proper regulators and should only be done so by a qualified trained technician. - 9.
+All tanks are to be left outside the home being constructed a minimum of 3m (10 feet) from the home or any adjacent structure. - 10.
 All tanks must be placed on a flat surface using MDF or plywood type material.